 Key Performance Indicators

 It’s not unusual for businesses to have Key Performance Indicators.
 (KPIs) But KPIs are not just key factors in determining career progression, they are also key indicators of competency gaps.

 Key Performance Indicators are quantifiable elements that help gauge whether your company is meeting its objectives.
-Below are different examples of KPIs:

 A 360-degree feedback is a process in which employees receive confidential and anonymous feedback from their co-workers.
 This kind of feedback is typically solicited from peers, supervisors, or managers.